 Access and licensing

-Where possible, categorise your data according to its impact level, which can then be used to determine the most appropriate access conditions.
-We encourage depositors to consider allowing multiple versions of data under different access conditions according to our data access policy.
+Where possible, categorise your data according to its information classification level, which can then be used to determine the most appropriate access conditions for onward sharing.
+We encourage depositors to consider preparing multiple versions of data under different access levels according to our licensing and access framework.
 We can provide access to data under open, safeguarded or controlled licences and conditions.